Protect

 Teenage pregnancies & gender based violence

-The risk of young girls ending up on the streets with no education, poor parenting skills and no hope of a future, is a problem we at Solid are determined to help tackle.
+Desarrollo Integral del Adolescente (Dia), translated as ‘Adolescent Development’, is Solid’s social organization in Ayacucho, Peru, which specifically addresses the issues of teenage pregnancy and gender-based violence against young girls.
+The risk of girls and their children, ending up on the streets with no education, poor parenting skills and no hope of a future, is a problem we, at Solid, are determined to help tackle.

 Coaching